dapr/blog/daprblog/content/posts/2021/daprcon-announcement.md

 DaprCon will be a virtual event allowing everyone to join from the comfort of their home or office.
 No need to register because it will be wide open for anyone to participate.
 Spend half a day with others who are excited to learn about the power that Dapr brings to your developers.

-No matter what language you program in or platform you target Dapr adds value and at DaprCon you will get to see it in action.
+No matter what language you program in, or platform you target, Dapr adds value to your application.
+At DaprCon you will get to see it in action.

 We'll share more details on this blog about the event's agenda, sessions and speakers in the next few weeks.